We’ve updated this article with a new version to include “Raise the Black” content and updates to the game.

 I have some painting guides on my blog and I’ll be adding to the available guides as I’m able.

-Its possible to play Blood & Plunder only on land but sooner or later you’ll want a ship (or two)!
-Firelock now (as of April 2019) has at least 11 different boats/ships to choose from!
+It is possible to play Blood & Plunder only on land but sooner or later you’ll want a ship (or two)!
+Firelock now (as of February 2022) has at least 12 different boats/ships to choose from!
 Be sure to also check out our in-depth guide to all the Blood & Plunder ships.

 If you can put a little money out, the Sloop is probably the most flexible ship.
 It’s easy to sail, it carries a solid 6 cannons, it’s fast, it turns well and it can sail upwind.
 It’s a bit fragile vs a ship full of cannons but it can easily be used in games of 100-300 points to good effect.